FlorescuAndrei/12-spring-boot-jpa-rest/README.md

 Set database connections in application.properties.
-No need for connection pools .
+No need for connection pools.
 Spring Boot automatically create beans: DataSource, EntityManager.
 EntitiManager is similar to Hibernate SessionFactory.

 To run the App consider that there are three JPA implementation(Hibernate(JPA implementation)/  JPA /  Spring Data JPA) and two Rest Controller:
   - to use Hibernate :
-      - in Service use: @qualifier hibernate;
+      - in Service use: @Qualifier hibernate;
-      - in RestController use: @qualifier employee service hibernateAndJpa.
+      - in RestController use: @Qualifier employee service hibernateAndJpa.
   -	tu use JPA
-      - in Service use: @qualifier JPA;
+      - in Service use: @Qualifier JPA;
-      - in RestController use: @qualifier employee service hibernateAndJpa.
+      - in RestController use: @Qualifier employee service hibernateAndJpa.
   -	to use Spring Data JPA :
-      - in RestController use: @qualifier employee service SpringDataJPA.
+      - in RestController use: @Qualifier employee service SpringDataJPA.

 Steps to create the app:
   - generate project: start.spring.io;
-  - edit application.properties;
+  - edit application.properties  to add database connectivity props;
-  - create entity, No-arg constructor required for entity by Hibernate;
+  - create entity;
   - create DAO;
   - Create Service;
   - Create RestController